Creamy Vegan Roasted Butternut Squash Soup

 - Optional: pumpkin seeds and maple syrup for garnish

-- In dutch oven or large soup pot, heat 1 tablespoon olive oil over medium heat.
+- Cook vegetables: In dutch oven or large soup pot, heat 1 tablespoon olive oil over medium heat.
 Add shallots and garlic, cooking until browned and fragrant, 1-2 minutes.
 Add roasted vegetables, turmeric, sage, thyme, salt, pepper and cook another 1-2 minutes to release flavors.

-- Leftovers & Storage: This simple butternut squash soup is a great make-ahead soup that can be frozen and enjoyed all winter long.
+- Leftovers + storage: This simple butternut squash soup is a great make-ahead soup that can be frozen and enjoyed all winter long.
 Store in refrigerator for up to five days and in the freezer for 2-3 months, thawing and reheating to enjoy later.